kkinnebrew/clementine/docs/Getting Started.md

 It is clear that the *search-field* will need to filter the *contacts-list* when the enter key is pressed.
 The *contacts-list* will need to tell the *contact-detail* pane to display a specific contact when it's selected from the list.

-These are fairly simple interactions, however it is quite easy to write messy, coupled code as the complexity of single page apps such as this expand.
-Particularly when nested callbacks get out of control or when there is no longer a transparent way to see how events are being bound and unbound, its easy to leak memory, create bugs, and altogether write unmaintainable code.
+These are fairly straightforward behaviors, however it is quite easy to write messy, coupled code as the complexity of single-page apps such as this expand.
+Particularly when nested callbacks get out of control or when there is no longer a transparent way to see how events are being bound and unbound, it's easy to leak memory, create bugs, and altogether write unmaintainable code.
 This is where we begin to involve **View Controllers**.

 ### Part 2: Taming Code with Controllers

-OrangeUI's *View Controller* class acts as both a helper in the lifecycle of each of your applications views, and as a scaffold to enforce coding best practices.
-Those `data-control` attributes we added earlier, each of those corresponds to a view controller.
-We've managed to logically separate our views, now we're logically separating our interaction logic as well.
+OrangeUI's *View Controller* class acts as both a helper in the lifecycle of each of your applications views, and as a scaffold to better organize your code.
+Those `data-control` attributes we added earlier, each one corresponds to a view controller.
+We've already managed to logically separate our views, now we're logically separating our interaction logic as well.

 Let's take a look at the five different views we created in the previous step, and now make their associated controllers.
-Just as we traced out the hierarchy of our views within the DOM, we do the same for our controllers.
+Just as we traced out the hierarchy of our views within the DOM, we'll do the same for our controllers.
 In fact, when our application is initialized, a tree of view controllers instances is built to exactly match that of our DOM view hierarchy.
 The five associated view controllers would be initialized as follows,

 - ContactsAppController
    - ContactsSearchListController